openhab/openhab-docs/tutorials/migration.md

 add-ons including allowing one to choose which add-ons to install.
 For now just set the following parameters:

-- `package = expert` - expert is good choices here.
+- `package = expert` - expert is a good choice here.
 It will include the standard UIs, all transformation services and the 1.x compatibility layer, though you can choose your UIs and add-ons individually later.
 - `remote = true` - required for the installation of legacy 1.x add-ons